-On March 12, 1942, three months after Pearl Harbor, Bechtel signed a U.S. Maritime Commission contract to build and operate a shipyard in Sausalito.
+On March 12, 1942, three months after Pearl Harbor, the Bechtel Company signed a U.S. Maritime Commission contract to build and operate a shipyard in Sausalito.
 Three months later, the first keel was laid at Marinship.
 At its peak of production, the workforce consisted of 20,000 men and women.
-Most of them lived in San Francisco, many in the Filmore district from which Japanese families had been relocated.
+Most of them lived in San Francisco, many in the Fillmore district, from which Japanese families had been relocated.
 Others lived in Marin and Sonoma County.
-Planning for a new city near Marinship considered Strawberry Point—accessed by a footbridge across the bay.
-But an alternative site was approved.
-On June 9, 1942, work began on a new city in “lovely Waldo Valley” which came to be called “Marin City”.
-By the end of 1943, Marin City’s population was nearly 6000—about 1000 in dormitories.
-Mill Valley also provided hopusing.
-In April 1942, a Mill Valley Record editorial urged residents, “Rent a room to a Marinship worker.”
-Three large homes on Throckmoton became housing for Marnship workers.
-Contractors constructed houses in Alto and also in the El Cerrito tract on East Blithedale.
-An 8.1-acre Federal Trailer Park for 75 trailers was established in Alto.
+Planning for a new city near Marinship initially centered on Strawberry Point, which would’ve been accessed by a footbridge across Richardson Bay.
+But an alternate site was approved.
+On June 9, 1942, work began on a new city in “lovely Waldo Valley,” which came to be called “Marin City.”
+By the end of 1943, Marin City’s population was nearly 6,000—about 1,000 in dormitories.
+Mill Valley also provided housing.
+In April 1942, a Mill Valley Record editorial urged residents to “rent a room to a Marinship worker.”
+Three large homes on Throckmorton became Marinship residences.
+Contractors built houses in Alto and in the El Cerrito tract on East Blithedale.
+Also in Alto, an 8.1-acre Federal Trailer Park for 75 trailers was established.
 Ship orders ceased when the war ended in August 1945.
-The last of the 15 liberty ships and 78 T-2 tankers built at Marinship was delivered on October 28, 1945—only 600 workers were left.
-On May 16, 1946 Marinship was history.
+The last of 93 vessels (15 Liberty ships and 78 T-2 tankers) was delivered on October 22, 1945—only 600 workers were left.
+On May 16, 1946, Marinship was history.